fatiando/boule/doc/overview.rst

 Overview
 ========

-The main functionality of Boule is contained in the classes used to define a :term:`reference ellipsoid`: :class:`~boule.Ellipsoid`, :class:`~boule.Sphere`, and :class:`~boule.TriaxialEllipsoid`.

-It defines a :term:`reference ellipsoid`: an *oblate* ellipsoid that approximates the shape of the Earth (or other planetary body).
-Ellipsoids are generally specified by 4 parameters:

-1. The semi-major axis (:math:`a`): the equatorial radius.
-2. The flattening (:math:`f = (a - b)/a`): the ratio between the equatorial and
-   polar radii.
-3. The :term:`geocentric gravitational constant` (:math:`GM`).
-4. The angular velocity (:math:`\omega`): spin rate of the ellipsoid which defines the centrifugal potential.

-With these parameters, Boule can calculate gravity, coordinate conversions, and other derived physical and geometric properties of the ellipsoid.

 The library
 -----------

-All functions and classes in Boule are available in the base namespace of the :mod:`boule` package.
+All functions and classes in Boule are available from the base namespace of the :mod:`boule` package.
 This means that you can access all of them with a single
 import: